JOGANI Reinforcement Grants Patent for Concrete Fibers in India - www.lokmattimes.com

 JOGANI Reinforcement Grants Patent for Concrete Fibers in India

-Mumbai (Maharashtra) [India], May 31: JOGANI Reinforcement received new patent for Blended Concrete Fibers for improvement in vital parameters ...
+PNN Mumbai (Maharashtra) [India], June 3: JOGANI Reinforcement received new patent for Blended Concrete Fibers for improvement in vital ...

-In the other interview, the innovator cum entrepreneur Mahesh Kumar Jogani of Jogani Group, recounted a remembrance, during an event in Surat when PM Modi, the then CM of Gujarat, was invited as the Chief Guest.
+In the other interview, Reinforcement Industry Leader Mahesh Kumar Jogani of Jogani Reinforcement recounted a remembrance, during an event in Surat when PM Modi, the then CM of Gujarat, was invited as the Chief Guest.
 The words of wisdom that the Prime Minister shared from the dais on how the Products of Indian Textile MSME can reach foreign market was a landmark.
 It forever changed the Gujarat's small and medium industry landscape, especially in South Gujarat.
 He suggested that instead of visualising traditional manufacturing and selling local market why not make the industry operations reach a global platform by integrating the export market?
 Investing in Research and Development?
-We can elaborate it to explore vast opportunities into technical textile segment- which may generate more value creation for the industry and economy.
-This innovation will enable the various stakeholders involved in this industrial ecosystem to elevate more remunerative earnings in the entire process.
-Mr. Jogani elaborated more on specific facts as well.
-The stakeholders faced challenges like inadequate infrastructure, lack of skilled worker, outdated manufacturing technology etc. These factors hindered the growth and competitiveness of the industry in the global market, things changed under the leadership of Prime Minister Narendra Modi’s ‘Make in India' vision, numerous policies and schemes were introduced, such as Technology Upgradation Fund Scheme, Integrated Processing Development Scheme (IPDS), and Programs for training and skill development for workers.
+We can elaborate it to enter into technical textiles which may generate more value creation for the industry and economy.
+This particular innovation will enable the various stakeholders involved in this ecosystem to elevate more remunerative earnings in the entire process.
+Jogani elaborated more on specific facts.
+The stakeholders faced challenges like inadequate infrastructure, lack of skilled worker, outdated technology etc. These factors hindered the growth and competitiveness of the industry in the global market, things changed dunder the leadership of Prime Minister Narendra Modi's 'Make in India' vision, numerous policies and schemes were introduced, such as Technology Upgradation Fund Scheme, Integrated Processing Development Scheme (IPDS), and Programs for training and skill development for workers.
 Moreover, the present government started investing heavily in improving the infrastructure in Gujarat.
 That has enabled Indian Economy to reach greater heights.
 Everything became prominent with new roads, ports, uninterrupted power supply, etc. Subsidies and incentives are now available to many small and medium-sized textile manufacturers to modernise their operations and improve their productivity.
 Hence multiple educational workshops for industries were spread out to familiarise them with the new technology.
-The advanced manufacturing processes became more eco-friendly, thereby reducing severe environmental impact.
+The advanced manufacturing processes became eco-friendlier, thereby reducing severe environmental impact.
 The results were relatively fast and evident.
 The quality of products increased manifold, productivity improved, and a sharp rise in MSME's profit margin was noticed.

-Jogani reinforcement Fiber Glass Mesh and Jogani Plaster Mesh is made from fibre glass yarn using special weaving method and coated with alkali-resistant acrylic co-polymer coating.
+Jogani reinforcements' Fiber Glass Mesh or Jogani Plaster Mesh is made from fiber glass yarn using leno weaving method and coated with alkali-resistant acrylic co-polymer coating.
 It is a non-metallic, inorganic material with superior mechanical properties.
 Having high tensile strength, ageing resistance, and resistance to acids, salt, alkali make this fabric a wonder material for all types of reinforcement and crack control in construction applications.
 Using Jogani Waterproofing Fiber Glass Mesh in varies waterproofing techniques is widely appreciated by waterproofing contractors in India.

 Jogani Fiber Glass Mesh is widely used to reinforce natural marble, artificial pebble materials and wall joints.
 One can treat RCC- masonry joints and concealed areas with Jogani Plaster Mesh for crack control and durability of a structure.
 JOGANI Fiber Glass Mesh is a high-quality fiber glass mesh comes with anti-bacterial properties and does not decompose or rust.
 Soft and flexible fabric-like material is remarkably high in tensile strength; it can withstand in high loads without significant deformation.